barharding/PyBer_Analysis/README.md

 - Rural drivers make more than Urban drivers because there are less drivers as a percentage of total rides.
 The total drivers divided by the number of rides is 62.4% for rural cities versus 148% for Urban city types.
 There is simply more competition amongst drivers in the urban cities.
 - The suburban averages fall in the middle of the two bookends that being rural and urban.

 Comparisons or conclusions about the total number of rides, drivers and total fares cannot be made from this summary table because the total number of cities by city type differs.
-The city type with the highest number of cities will naturally have higher values given the larger population.
+The city type with the highest number of cities will naturally result higher values.

 **_Figure 2: City Type Summary_**